vi/libshortrecv/README.md

     * readv
     * writev
 * Environment variable configuration
-    * `LIBSHORTRECV_SEED` - set randome number seed.
+    * `LIBSHORTRECV_SEED` - set random number seed.
 Use value `0` to force 1-byte reads or writes every time.
     * `LIBSHORTRECV_NOREAD` - disable intercepting of reading functions
     * `LIBSHORTRECV_NOWRITE` - disable intercepting of writing functions
     * `LIBSHORTRECV_NOV` - disable intercepting of `readv`/`writev` (which is untested at all)